Mister Beacon Episode #145

 Wiliot Version 2.0March 08, 2022

 This week we have a very special guest, the CEO of Wiliot Tal Tamir.
-We’ll talk about Wiliot’s latest release, which includes new versions of their IoT Pixel tags (battery-free, postage stamp sized computers), and version 2.0 of their cloud service, designed to scale the IoT 100x, from billions to trillions of intelligent connected everyday things.
+We’ll talk about Wiliot’s latest release, which includes new versions of their IoT Pixels tags (battery-free, postage stamp sized compute devices), and version 2.0 of their cloud service, designed to scale the IoT 100x, from billions to trillions of intelligent connected everyday things.

 These technologies are primed to disrupt the IoT and make it much easier for companies to not only track things that were previously offline, but actively solve problems as they arise.

 Receive new Mr. Beacon episodes right in your inbox

 Steve Statler 00:00

 Welcome to the Mr. Beacon podcast.
 This week is a very special edition of the show, we will be interviewing Tal Tamir, who is the co founder and CEO of Wiliot, the company that is connecting everyday things to the internet and bringing intelligence through IoT pixels, these battery free sticker size compute devices.
 So fascinating conversation, we span you know, what is the technology, a new version of the technology has just been launched version two.
 And we'll also get into a bit of history about where the company came from and how it got to where it is.
 So hope you enjoy.
 The Mr. Beacon podcast is sponsored by Wiliot, Intelligence for everyday things by IoT pixels.
 Tal, welcome to the Mr. Beacon podcast.
 It's been gush over for years that I've been working with the arts.
 And we started working together, and this is the first time you've been on the show.
 So welcome.